dankreiger/hol-das-wetter/README.md

   $ ./auto_setup.sh
   ```

-  - Sign up for the <a href="http://openweathermap.org/api">Open Weather Map API</a> and enter your API key in <code>src/owmApiKey.js</code>
+2. Sign up for the [Open Weather Map API](http://openweathermap.org/api) and enter your API key in `src/owmApiKey.js`
   ```javascript
   // src/owmApiKey.js

   // replace 'YOUR_OPEN_WEATHER_MAP_API_KEY' with your API Key
-  // make sure to leave it as a string
+  // make sure to leave it as a string module.exports='YOUR_OPEN_WEATHER_MAP_API_KEY';

-  module.exports='YOUR_OPEN_WEATHER_MAP_API_KEY';
   ```

-  - After making updates, shut down and restart the npm script:
+3. After making updates, shut down and restart the npm script:
   ```bash
   Ctrl+C
   $ npm start
   ```

-  - Open up a new terminal tab or window and start the http-server:
+4. Open up a new terminal tab or window and start the http-server:
   ```bash
   $ http-server
   ```

-Go to [localhost:8080](http://localhost:8080) or http://127.0.0.1:8080 in your browser.
+5. Go to [localhost:8080](http://localhost:8080) or http://127.0.0.1:8080 in your browser.
 The weather widget should be up and ready to use.